FULTON, MO, May 5, 2019 – The night started with a timely letter and closed with a message from the past.

 Rubenstein’s speech capped a weekend of new exhibitions, the Enid and R. Crosby Kemper Lecture by acclaimed biographer and Churchill Fellow Andrew Roberts, and a lively presentation by Churchill granddaughter, artist Edwina Sandys, of New York City, who invited hundreds in attendance to walk through her Breakthrough sculpture, made from a 32-foot-long stretch of the Berlin Wall, the embodiment of the Cold War initiated by her grandfather’s visionary speech at Westminster College in March 1946.

-The afternoon also included a colorful parade attended by thousands in this small town, who delighted at the marching bands, vintage military vehicles, student artists, the fly-over of a B-25 WWII airplane, and a motorcade of Churchill family members that included Edwina Sandys, Churchill granddaughter Emma Soames, of London, Churchill’s great-grandsons Jack Churchill, of Wiltshire, England, and Duncan Sandys, of Atlanta, and St. Louisans Baxter Watson, who, as a Westminster student, escorted Churchill and Truman into the Historic Gymnasium, and Earle Harbison, Jr., who, as a college student, was present when Churchill delivered his speech 73 years ago, and others.
+The afternoon began with the Enid and R. Crosby Kemper Lecture by Churchill Fellow, author and historian Andrew Roberts.
+The day also included a colorful parade attended by thousands, who delighted at the marching bands, vintage military vehicles, student artists, the fly-over of a B-25 WWII airplane, and a motorcade of Churchill family members that included Clementine and Winston Churchill granddaughters Edwina Sandys and Emma Soames and great-grandsons Jack Churchill and Duncan Sandys.
+St. Louisans Baxter Watson, who, as a Westminster student, escorted Churchill and Truman into the Historic Gymnasium, and Earle Harbison, Jr., who, as a college student, was present when Churchill delivered his speech 73 years ago, helped commemorate and celebrate.

-Prince Charles’ letter focused on the Central London church, built around 1181 AD, that was gutted by the Great Fire of London in 1666.
+Prince Charles’ letter focused on St. Mary the Virgin, Aldermanbury, built around 1181 AD, and gutted by the Great Fire of London in 1666.
 It was rebuilt in 1672 by Royal Architect Sir Christopher Wren, who also rebuilt dozens of other churches damaged in the fire.
-St. Mary the Virgin, Aldermanbury continued serving its London parish until December 29, 1940, when the German Luftwaffe bombed London at the start of World War II, before the U.S. entered the war.
+Aldermanbury continued serving its London parish until December 29, 1940, when the German Luftwaffe bombed London at the start of World War II, before the U.S. entered the war.